 - The RSWMP Public Education Task Force compiled resources on Doo the Right Thing campaign webpage, www.dfwstormwater.com/petwaste, which educates residents on the health and water quality risks associated with improper disposal of pet waste. - The Doo the Right Thing Calendar Contest encourages residents to take the Doo the Right Thing pledge and offers a chance to submit a photo of their dog to be entered in the "cutest dog photo contest".
-The winning dogs are featured in a calendar, which is made available to residents and organizations on the website.
+The winning dogs are featured on the Doo the Right Thing social media accounts via Facebook, Twitter, and Instagram.